Why Was My Canadian Tourist Visa Refused? Paragraph 179 (b) IRPR

 When you apply for a Canadian Visitor Visa there is a chance it could be denied for no apparent reason.
 The reason lies beneath a section of Canada’s Immigration and Refugee Protection Regulations that allows officers to reject the visitor visa application without explaining why.
 If your Canadian tourist visa was refused without a refusal letter or explanation why then it could fall under the 179 Regulation.

 What is Paragraph 179 (b) of the IRPR Canada?

-Regulation 179 is the section of Canada’s Immigration and Refugee Protection Act that allows visa officers to reject applications on the suspicion they might try to stay in Canada beyond their temporary stay.
+Paragraph 179(b) of the IRPR is a section of Canada’s Immigration and Refugee Protection Regulations that allows visa officers to reject applications on the suspicion they might try to stay in Canada beyond their temporary stay.
 However, no detailed reason for refusal needs to be given and the applicant is notified by a simple little “form letter” with check-mark indicated stating the supposed grounds for refusal.

 For example, a common reason is that the applicant has failed to demonstrate that he or she would not leave Canada after their intended visit.
 Not much help for applicants wondering why they visas were refused.

 Toronto Star published an article about a Peruvian man, Jorge Sanabria, who was scheduled to deliver a keynote speech at Wilfrid Laurier University in June 2010 but denied a tourist visa (temporary resident visa) to Canada without any apparent reason.
 Jorge Sanabria had provided the government with his passport, a letter from his employer, a document showing his invitation to speak and information about his family in Peru with his application but was still denied.